 With its own traditions, ranging from religion and charity to folklore and pagan, it is the culmination of Germany’s Advent Weihnachten season, and end to Christmas celebrations.

 Some customs can be traced to Rauhnaechte, "Rough Nights"; rituals pagan Germanic tribes followed "Zwischen den Jahren".
 Beginning with the first Rough Night at winter solstice, December 21-22, and continuing until the final night, January 5-6, with everything from fires and loud continuous noise to wild, mischievous behaviour caused by strange looking, make that ugly and frightening, "Spirits".

-In three German states, Baden-Wuerttemberg, Bavaria and Saxony-Anhalt, Epiphany is a public holiday, and throughout the country church services are held with figures representing the Heilige Drei Koenige, The Three Kings, Caspar, Melchior and Balthasar, added to the nativity scene tableaux to commemorate their visit to the Christ Child.
+In three German states, Baden-Wuerttemberg, Bavaria and Saxony-Anhalt, Epiphany is a public holiday, and church services are held throughout the country.
+Figures representing the Heilige Drei Könige, The Three Kings "Caspar, Melchior and Balthasar", are added to the nativity scene tableaux to commemorate their visit to the Christ Child.

 Although the shrine did have to be rescued from French troops in 1794, and kept in safety for nine years in Arnsberg, Sauerland, which is also in Nordrhein Westfalen.

 As a part of the cathedral's completion celebrations in the 19th century, King Ludwig I of Bavaria donated a set of stunning Bavarian stained glass windows featuring the Holy Family together with The Three Kings.